nguyenthanhtrung2910/robotic-board-game/docs/source/environment.rst

 from transitions of other agents.

-For example, with notation that :math:`(x_i, y_i), m_i, b_i` is coordinates, mail's index and battery of :math:`i`-th robot respectively, for agent that controls first robot, enviroment provides vector:
+For example, with notation that :math:`(x_i, y_i), m_i, b_i` is coordinates, mail's index and battery of :math:`i`-th robot respectively, for agent that controls first robot, environment provides vector:

 .. math::